North Sentinel Island: First peaceful contact

 The first peaceful contact with the Sentinelese was made by Triloknath Pandit, a director of the Anthropological Survey of India (AnSI), and his colleagues on 4 January 1991.
-Although Pandit and his colleagues were able to make repeated friendly contact, dropping coconuts and other gifts to the Sentinelese, no progress was made in understanding the Sentinelese language, and the Sentinelese repeatedly warned them off if they stayed too long.
+Among the team was Madhumala Chattopadhyay, the first female anthropologist to make contact with the tribe.
+During the encounter, Chattopadhyay called out to the islanders using tribal words she had learned from other Andamanese groups, inviting them to collect the coconuts.
+Although a young tribesman initially aimed a bow at the researchers, he lowered his weapon after being nudged by a woman on the shore, and the islanders began accepting coconuts directly from the researchers.
+Although Pandit, Chattopadhyay and their colleagues were able to make repeated friendly contact, no progress was made in understanding the Sentinelese language, and the Sentinelese repeatedly warned them off if they stayed too long.
 Indian visits to the island ceased in 1997.

 Anthropologist Anstice Justin, who is himself from a Nicobarese tribe, made seven visits to the island starting in 1986.
-On these gift dropping missions, he and his team exchanged bananas and coconuts with the Sentinelese people.
-Despite having no common language the groups communicated and planted coconut saplings together.
-The expeditions stopped due to ethical concerns for the cultural and physical well being of the tribespeople, as well as changes in Indian government policies.
+On these gift-dropping missions, he and his team exchanged bananas and coconuts with the Sentinelese people.
+Despite having no common language, the groups communicated and planted coconut saplings together.
+The expeditions stopped due to ethical concerns for the cultural and physical well-being of the tribespeople, as well as changes in Indian government policies.